JonathanJoseGonzalez/SaviorTex/README.md

 # Hi there 👋, My name is Jonathan

 I'm currently a programming student, looking forward to learn the most used languages in this area.
-My personal objective is to swtich my field of work - to have a nice work environment, mobility and time to enjoy my life doing what I love (which programming I just found to be one of these things kk)
+My personal goal is to swtich my field of work - to have a nice work environment, mobility and time to enjoy my life doing what I love (which programming I just found to be one of these things kk)

 ## 💫 Liitle Bit More About Me
 <p>🔭 I'm currently working on learning the basics</p>